Police officer who fatally shot Eddie Irizarry faces murder, other charges | KRDO

 Surveillance video from a nearby restaurant and released by an attorney for Irizarry’s family gave a bird’s-eye view of the encounter.

-In the video, Irizarry is seen pulling into a parking spot on a narrow residential street and running over orange cones in the process.
+In the video – which is separate from the footage released Friday – Irizarry is seen pulling into a parking spot on a narrow residential street and running over orange cones in the process.
 A police vehicle pulls up to the passenger side of his car a few seconds later.

 An officer exits the passenger side of the patrol vehicle and pulls out a firearm from his belt as he crosses the front of the patrol vehicle and heads toward Irizarry’s car yelling what sounds like, “Show us your hands!” and then “Show me your hands” two times, the video shows.